EgaSetya/ByVids/README.md

 This folder structure organizes the application into clear sections, making it easier for developers to navigate and understand the codebase.

 ## Getting Started
-To start the project, simply open the file TerraWeather.xcodeproj.
+To start the project, simply open the file ByVids.xcodeproj.

 ## Preview